zzzyyyxxxmmm/basics/microservice/k8s/README.md

 ### Master
 * **The Kubernetes API Server**, which you and the other Control Plane components communicate with.
-* **The Scheduler**, which schedules your apps (assigns a worker node to each deploy- able component of your application)
+* **The Scheduler**, which schedules your apps (assigns a worker node to each deployable component of your application)
 * **The Controller Manager**, which performs cluster-level functions, such as replicating components, keeping track of worker nodes, handling node failures, and so on
 * **etcd**, a reliable distributed data store that persistently stores the cluster configuration.